LemonPi/lemonpi.github.io/process.md

 When I solve a problem, this is what I do:

  1. Understand problem
-   - Consider the **root cause** of problem to give basis for reframing
+   - Consider the **causes and impacts** of problem to give basis for reframing
      - Physically reconstruct problem then apply physics models to analyze problem factors ([binder](projects/binder/#analysis))
 	 - Research literature relevant to problem ([aerator](projects/aerator.html))
 	 - Set initial constraints and objectives to guide solution generation  ([aerator](projects/detaileddesign.pdf))